A Madrid Mini-Guide: The Capital of the Kingdom of Spain, also its Largest City

 Big Spanish sales, or rebajas, start on 1st of July and 7th of January, lasting till the end of August and end of February, where items are sold up to 70% off at the end of the period, ultimas rebajas, the best savings of the year.

 Interesting Madrid Facts

 Madrileños have “great rehearsal“ of New Year’s Eve on 30th of December, the only difference is that there’s no count down on 30th of December and no fireworks.
 They also have Three Kings Parade (same in the other parts of Spain) the day before Three Kings Day (El Día de Los Reyes) and Three Kings Day is their favorite gift giver day.

 What I Love Most about Madrid

 Madrileños really know how to enjoy life, their bohemian style and smiley faces, free tapas, friendly locals and Madrid being a lot cheaper city than Barcelona.

-It's sixth busiest airport in the EU and by size, it’s a match to Charles De Gaulle in Paris, with direct flights from most European cities and all the European capitals.
+It’s the sixth busiest airport in the EU and by size, it’s a match to Charles De Gaulle in Paris, with direct flights from most European cities and all the European capitals.
 Also has direct connections with New York, Miami, Chicago, Dallas, Montreal, Toronto, Johannesburg, Tel Aviv, Shanghai…